 If you prefer your glaze thinner in consistency, add a little more milk.
 Store any leftover vanilla glaze in an air tight container in the refrigerator.

-The vanilla glaze is a unique optional topping, but feel free to top these fluffy cake batter pancakes with maple syrup, whipped cream, ice cream, or a simple berry compote, if you prefer.
+The vanilla glaze is a unique optional topping, but feel free to top these fluffy cake batter pancakes with maple syrup, homemade blackberry syrup, whipped cream, ice cream, or a simple berry compote, if you prefer.

 - Use warm milk when mixing the wet ingredients.
 If you mix melted butter and cold milk together, the butter will start to harden and form clumps.
 You can still make the pancakes if this happens, but the butter will not be evenly distributed throughout the batter.
 I heat the milk in the microwave for about 30 seconds.